-• A 12-month commitment term will be issued for construction-to-permanent loans, except for manufactured homes which will receive a 4-month commitment term regardless of the construction status.
+A 12-month commitment term will be issued for construction-to-permanent loans.

 Extensions

 Extensions to commitments are not allowed.
 If the mortgage loan does not close within the term of the Commitment/Certificate, a new application for MI will be required.
 All current underwriting requirements and pricing in effect at the time of the new application will apply.